-The earths interior has a number of layers.
-The major layers are the earth's crust, earth's mantle and the earth's core.
-Besides these major layers scientists divide the mantle into the upper and lower mantle.
+Three major layers inside the Earth interior are the crust, mantle and the core.
+Scientists divide the mantle into the upper and lower mantle.
 The core is divided into a liquid outer core and a solid inner core.

-Earth's interior layers, NASA
+The Earth's layers, NASA

 P waves speed up when rocks change density.
 This is how the mantle crust boundary was discovered.
 The earthquake waves speed up at the boundary and are slightly deflected by the increased density of the rocks.